joshua0801/CS50-Final-project/README.md

 "My Word Database" is webbase application that helps users build their vocabulary by helping them identify common and relevent words the user sees.

-Usable only for CS50 IDE
+Instructions:
+Copy code into CS50 IDE and use the command "run flask" in the folder

 ## Abstract